Open-Attestation/open-attestation-cli/README.md

 1. Using `encrypted-wallet-path` option where you provide a path to an [encrypted wallet](https://docs.ethers.io/v5/api/signer/#Wallet-encrypt) (recommended).
 1. Using `OA_PRIVATE_KEY` environment variable holding the private key.
 1. Using `--key-file` option where you provide a path to a file containing the private key.
-1. Using `--key` option where you provide the private key directly to the command (**Note that for this method, the private key may be stored in the machine's bash history**).
+1. Using `--key` option where you provide the private key directly to the command (**Note that in this case, the private key may be stored in the machine's bash history**).

 Example: